Skip to main content

 yield page

-We just yield all the events and dlt does the filtering (using id column declared as primary_key).
+We just yield all the events and dlt does the filtering (using the id column declared as primary_key).

-Github returns events ordered from newest to oldest.
+GitHub returns events ordered from newest to oldest.
 So we declare the rows_order as descending to stop requesting more pages once the incremental value is out of range.
 We stop requesting more data from the API after finding the first event with created_at earlier than initial_value.

 note

-max, min or custom last_value_func
+Max, min, or custom last_value_func

-• Another built-in min returns smaller value.
+• Another built-in, min, returns the smaller value.

 def by_event_type(event):